peteroupc/peteroupc.github.io/random.md

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
 The seed&mdash;
 - must have as many bits as the PRNG's _state length_,
-- must consist of data not known _a priori_ by the implementation, such as random bits from a cryptographic RNG implementation,
+- must consist of data ultimately derived from queried timestamps and/or nondeterministic sources (timestamps with millisecond or coarser granularity are not encouraged, however<sup>[**(3)**](#Note3)</sup>),
-- must not contain, in whole or in part, the RNG's own output,
+- must consist of data that does not contain, in whole or in part, the PRNG's own output,
-- must not be a fixed value, a nearly fixed value, or a user-entered value, and
+- may be mixed with other arbitrary data, and
-- is encouraged not to consist of a timestamp (especially not a timestamp with millisecond or coarser granularity)<sup>[**(2)**](#Note2)</sup>.
+- should, where available, be the output of a cryptographic RNG or a seed for such an RNG.

 The implementation is encouraged to reseed itself from time to time (using a newly generated seed as described earlier), especially if the PRNG has a _state length_ less than 238 bits.
 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.